jitsi/jitsi-meet/doc/quick-install.md

 dpkg -i --force-overwrite jigasi_1.0-1_amd64.deb
 ```

-During the installation you'll be asked to enter the SIP account and password.
+During the installation you'll be asked to enter your SIP account and password.
+This account will be used to invite the other SIP participants.

 ### Reload Jitsi Meet

 Launch again a browser with the Jitsi Meet URL and you'll see a telephone icon on the right end of the toolbar.
-Use it to invite sip accounts to join the current conference.
+Use it to invite SIP accounts to join the current conference.

 Enjoy!